 If air drying isn’t on the menu and you want to get your hair dry before leaving the house, diffusing is the best way to do it without causing unmanageable frizz and drying out your hair.
 DevaCurl’s DevaDryer and DevaFuser ($160) dries curls by lightly lifting them into its state-of-the-art hand-shaped diffuser and has a cold shot function to lock curls in place.

-Words like “silicones” and “sulfates” are common when it comes to hair product, but do you really know what they mean?
-There are good and bad types of both of the aforementioned, but what’s important is that you know what’s best for your own curls.
-Check out our guide to silicones here.
+Words like “silicones” and “sulfates” are common when it comes to hair products, but do you know what they mean?
+There are good and bad types of both of the aforementioned, but what’s important is that you know what’s best for your curls.
+Check out our guide to silicones.

 Seal Your Cuticles